fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ## Overview

-Microsoft Teams supports sending and receiving Simple Messaging Service (SMS) text messages within Teams Chat, for users in US, Puerto Rico, and Canada.
+Microsoft Teams supports sending and receiving Short Message Service (SMS) text messages within Teams Chat, for users in US, Puerto Rico, and Canada.

 All SMS messaging to and from Teams is considered: